robwhess/opensift/README.md

 	make

-This should produce a few executables in bin/, a static library lib/libfeat.a, and some HTML documentation in docs/.
-You can use the -h argument to get help with any of the executables.  libfeat.a can be compiled into your own code using the standard method:
+This should produce a few executables in bin/, a static library lib/libopensift.a, and some HTML documentation in docs/.
+You can use the -h argument to get help with any of the executables.  libopensift.a can be compiled into your own code using the standard method:

-	gcc -I/path/to/sift/include/ -L/path/to/sift/lib/ yourcode.c -o yourexecutable -lfeat
+	gcc -I/path/to/opensift/include/ -L/path/to/opensift/lib/ yourcode.c -o yourexecutable -lopensift

-The documentation in docs/ describes all of the functions available in libfeat.a as well as #defines, etc.  Use the documentation to determine what header files from include/ to include in your code.
+The documentation in docs/ describes all of the functions available in libopensift.a as well as #defines, etc.  Use the documentation to determine what header files from include/ to include in your code.

-You can also individually build any of the executables or libfeat.a, e.g.
+You can also individually build any of the executables or libopensift.a, e.g.

-	make libfeat.a
+	make libopensift.a

 License